-It automatically results in no good solution for the person who is depressed because to be authentic to themselves would be a burden and possibly bring others down.
+It automatically results in no good solution for the person who is depressed because to be authentic to themselves would be a burden and bring others down.
 But to fake emotion is draining and hard.

 Lack of Energy/Focus

 Depression can suck the life out of someone, so managing what little energy they have is important in avoiding becoming more depressed.
-When around others depressed people, they may feel the expectation to contribute with conversation and action but don’t have the energy to do so.
+When around other depressed people, they may feel the expectation to contribute with conversation and action but don’t have the energy to do so.

 Even if they don’t participate in the conversation, the stress and fear of looking uninterested while someone is talking is overwhelming and starts to drain more energy from them.
 This starts the vicious cycle of the person feeling bad about themselves.